Muhammad Atta-ullah Faizani: Spiritual retreat

 As this period of traveling drew to a close, there came an intensification of his spiritual rigor and practices.
 He returned to Herat and secluded himself within a cave at a local mosque.
-There he remained for five years performing ascetic practices including long periods of fasting, Zhikr and fikr (also called taffakkur or deep contemplation).
-Taffakkur is a technique by which the practitioner "contemplates the Magnificence and Perfection of Glorious God in the creation."
+There he remained for five years performing ascetic practices including long periods of fasting, Zhikr and Fikr (also called Taffakkur).
+Taffakkur is a technique by which the practitioner "contemplates the Magnificence and Perfection of God in the creation."

 The Mazari Sharif sermons and first imprisonment

-After a spiritual incident at the end of his ascetic practices, he began wandering again and wound up in Mazari Sharif.
-Upon arriving in the city, Faizani was overcome by the overt materialism of the elite and their unIslamic practices, based more upon tribalism and traditional power structures than upon brotherhood and religious sentiment.
-In response, Faizani began preaching, filling his sermons with the fire of moral and spiritual discontent.
+After a spiritual incident at the end of his ascetic practices, he began wandering again and ended up in Mazar-I-Sharif.
+Upon arriving in the city, Faizani was disappointed by the materialistic lifestyles of the elite and their unIslamic practices, based more upon Ignorance and power than upon brotherhood and religious sentiment.
+In response, Faizani began preaching, filling his sermons with the fire of moral and spiritual contentment.

 His critical sermons addressed the corrupt political practices that surrounded the people of Mazar-i-Sharif and he spared neither cleric, nor government official, nor the landlords who participated in the crude feudalism of their country of that time.
-However, as is the norm when spiritual luminaries criticize established authorities in "developing" nations, Faizani quickly became a target for men of great power who did not want to upset the status quo.
+However, as is the norm when spiritual luminaries criticize established authorities in "developing" nations, Faizani quickly became a target for men of great power who did not want him to change the status quo, he was imprisoned.

-He was arrested and put in prison.